Sawdust and Tinsel

-Sawdust and Tinsel (Gycklarnas afton) is a 1953 Swedish drama film written and directed by Ingmar Bergman.
+Sawdust and Tinsel (Gycklarnas afton; also released under the English titles Sunset of a Clown and The Naked Night) is a 1953 Swedish drama film written and directed by Ingmar Bergman.

 Plot

-In Sawdust and Tinsel, Bergman portrays a disturbing battle between the sexes within a circus setting.
-The story follows the clown Frost, who discovers that a beautiful lady bathing nude is actually his wife.
-The circus owner, Albert, and his mistress, Anne are facing financial difficulties and relationship problems.
+A travelling circus in Scania, Sweden, around the turn of the century.
+The circus owner and ringmaster, Albert, and his mistress, the equestrienne Anne, are facing financial difficulties and relationship problems.
+They are moving to a town where Albert's wife is living with his three sons; he has not been there for three years.
+A story is recounted where the clown, Frost, discovers that a beautiful lady bathing nude is actually his wife Alma.
 They seek help from a theatre director, who insults their appearance but lends them clothes.
 Anne encounters a man named Frans, who pursues her despite her rejection.
 The circus members face humiliation and horse confiscation from the police.
 Anne pleads with Albert not to leave her, but he remains determined to return to his wife.
 Anne turns to Frans for support, leading to a sexual encounter.
 Albert discovers the truth and confronts Anne, resulting in a chaotic scene.
 The circus prepares for a performance, during which Albert and Frans engage in a physical fight.
 Albert contemplates suicide but ultimately shoots the circus bear instead.
 The circus moves on, and Albert and Anne share a meaningful glance.